 place in the 10 team American League with a respectable first year record of 70

-moved into Dodger Stadium which they shared with their National League
+into Dodger Stadium which they shared with their National League counterparts

-counterparts the Los Angeles Dodgers.
-They would share Dodger Stadium with the
+the Los Angeles Dodgers.
+They would share Dodger Stadium with the Dodgers until

-simply, as we see on this road uniform.
-The fancy capital letters on the front
+as we see on this road uniform.
+The fancy capital letters on the front were

-were blue, with red borders.
-Red and blue trim went around the collar and
+blue, with red borders.
+Red and blue trim went around the collar and sleeves,

 1967 This is a home uniform, and the style and design are much the same as the original 1961 uniform.
 One significant change is the fact that the team is now called the California Angels (the name was changed for the 1965 season) and they have moved into a new home (all by themselves), Anaheim Stadium in 1966.
 An unusual uniform fact is that the Angels wore the team nickname “Angels” on both their home and away jerseys instead of the more traditional nickname on the home uniform and city name on the road uniform.